top of page

 The BWRDC GoldStars Award is an initiative conceived by our unique motorsport club to promote talented women in motorsport.
 Only two of the prestigious GoldStars Awards may be presented annually at the discretion of the Club, and the GoldStars are not always awarded.

-The GoldStars Junior Award is recognition for Club Members under 25 and the Senior Award is for Club Members over 25.
-GoldStars Awards are given to Club Members to recognises their progress and to help them take their motorsport career to a higher level.
+to help them take their motorsport career to a higher level.
 The Volunteers Award recognises the many members who generously donate their time to our sport, whether as marshals, officials or in another capacity, The nominees are put forward by the BWRDC committee to an independent panel of judges who decide the final winners.
+The judges are Helen Bashford Malkie, Louise Goodman and Lorina McLoughlin

 GOLDSTARS WINNERS